elkablo/pqc/README.md

 # Disclaimer

-This software is experimental and will probably change radically in the future.
+This software is experimental.
 Furthermore, there is a known attack on one of the cryptographic schemes and the countermeasure to secure it is not yet implemented.